Estates

 These hubs will also look to generate greater links to our community and mental health services.
 The specific range of services to be based at each Hub will vary depending on local population health needs, which will inform the decisions we are making about where and what infrastructure needs to be in place.

 We are also working to the condition and efficiency of our acute hospital sites.
 These buildings provide critical infrastructure for the growing population across the ICS, and for a significant element of the BLMK Estates Strategy.
-There are two major schemes in progress for the Luton & Dunstable Hospital (L&D) and Milton Keynes Hospital (MKUH) sites.
-Further work to consolidate the service and estates plans across Bedfordshire Hospitals Foundation Trust is taking place.
+There are two major schemes in progress for the Luton and Dunstable Hospital (L&D) and Milton Keynes Hospital (MKUH) sites.
+Further work to consolidate the service and estates plans across Bedfordshire Hospitals NHS Foundation Trust is taking place.

 The key acute transformation estates schemes currently underway are: